kenanpengyou/dir-tree-noter/README.md

 # Dir Tree Noter
-Generate a proper directory tree codes for you.
+Generate proper directory tree codes for you.